Sharon P Copland - Integrative Counsellor MBACP

 How I currently offer counselling sessions

-Currently, I am only offering online video conferencing via the securely encrypted platform of Zoom.
+Currently, due to the continuing lockdown restrictions, I am only offering online video conferencing via the securely encrypted platform of Zoom.
+Telephone sessions are also available on request.

 I look forward to hearing from you.